Maar: Eifel maars

 In the Volcanic Eifel there are about 75 maars.
-These include water-filled maar lakes, but the great majority are dry maars.
-Both types, lake-filled maars and dry maars, are typical of the Volcanic Eifel.
-The last eruptions took place at least 11,000 years ago and many maars in the Eifel are clearly older.
-For this reason many are very heavily eroded and their shapes and volcanic features are not as obvious as those of more recent or even active maars elsewhere in the early.
-Nevertheless, the maars of the Eifel are well preserved.
+Both lake-filled and dry maars are typical, though the latter are more common.
+The last eruptions took place at least 11,000 years ago, and many maars are older, as evidenced by their heavy erosion and less obvious shapes and volcanic features.

 Water-filled maars of the Eifel

 Dry maars of the Eifel

 In the Eifel and Volcanic Eifel there are numerous dry maars: